wellylang/wellylang.org/README.md

   HTML for the navigation menu.
 It in turn includes files from the `menu` directory for each submenu.
 The submenus are blank by default.
 Each subdirectory overrides one of the submenus with a populated version.

-The `releases` directory can be populated by running `get-releases.sh`, if you have an account on the server.
-Otherwise, it will be empty.
-It is not version-controlled.